 PARENT GOVERNORS: Ms Mary Williamson (resigned Sept 17) & Mrs Julie Kanaan

 CO-OPTED GOVERNOR: Mrs Nicola Bignell (member of staff), Mr Colin Borrows & Mrs Bethan Langley (member of staff).

-The meetings are also attended by the Headteacher and are clerked by Sarah Wilson.
+The meetings are also attended by the Headteacher and are clerked by Thelma Maslen.

-Correspondence to the Board of Governors or individual Governors may be sent via school.
+Correspondence to the Chair of Governors (Mrs Joanna Rawlins) or individual Governors can be sent via the school address.

 The Governors welcome parents’ views or comments on any school issues (preferably in writing please).